IQSS/dataverse/doc/sphinx-guides/source/user/find-use-data.rst

 View Files
 ----------

-Files in Dataverse have their own pages that can be reached through the search results or through the Files table on their parent dataset's page.
-The dataset page and file page offer the same functionality in terms of viewing and editing files with a few small exceptions.
-The file page includes the file's DOI, which can be found under the Metadata tab.
-Also, the file page's Versions tab gives you a version history that is more focused on the individual file rather than the dataset as a while.
+Files in Dataverse each have their own page that can be reached through the search results or through the Files table on their parent dataset's page.
+The dataset page and file page offer much the same functionality in terms of viewing and editing files, with a few small exceptions.
+The file page includes the file's persistent identifier (DOI or handle), which can be found under the Metadata tab.
+Also, the file page's Versions tab gives you a version history that is more focused on the individual file rather than the dataset as a whole.

 Cite Data
 ---------